homebridge/plugin-ui-utils/README.md

 # Server API

+To provide server API endpoints that can be called from the custom UI, a plugin must place a `server.js` file in the `homebridge-ui` directory.

-If your plugin implements the `server.js` code, you will need to include the  `@homebridge/plugin-ui-utils` library as a prod dependency:
+You will need to include the  `@homebridge/plugin-ui-utils` library as a prod dependency:

 ```
 npm install --save @homebridge/plugin-ui-utils
 ```

-The `server.js` script lifecycle is only active while the user has the plugin's settings modal open.
+Note:
+  * This `server.js` script will be spawned as a child process when the plugin's settings modal is opened, and is terminated when the settings modal is closed.

-The `server.js` script must create a new instance of a class that extends `HomebridgePluginUiServer` from the `@homebridge/plugin-ui-utils` library.
+  * The `server.js` script must create a new instance of a class that extends `HomebridgePluginUiServer` from the `@homebridge/plugin-ui-utils` library.
+  * This file will be spawned as a child process when the plugin's settings modal is opened, and is terminated when the settings modal is closed.
+  * The server side script must extend the class provided by the `@homebridge/plugin-ui-utils` library.

+Example `server.js`:

 ```js
 const { HomebridgePluginUiServer } = require('@homebridge/plugin-ui-utils');